Einstein tori and crooked surfaces: Anti-de Sitter crooked planes

-In this section, we show that the criterion for disjointness of \emph{anti de Sitter} crooked planes described in \cite{DGKfundamentald} is a special case of theorem \ref{CrookedSurfacesDisjointness}, when embedding the double cover of anti de Sitter space in the Einstein universe.
+In this section, we show that the criterion for disjointness of \emph{anti-de Sitter} crooked planes described in \cite{DGKfundamentald} is a special case of theorem \ref{CrookedSurfacesDisjointness}, when embedding the double cover of anti-de Sitter space in the Einstein universe.

+The $3$-dimensional Anti-de Sitter space, denoted $\AdS$, is the manifold $\PSL(2,\R) \cong \Isom(\Ht)$ endowed with the bi-invariant Lorentzian metric given by the Killing form.
+We now recall the definition of a (right) $\AdS$ crooked plane.

+Let $\ell$ be a geodesic in the hyperbolic plane $\Ht$.
+The \emph{right} $\AdS$ \emph{crooked plane based at the identity} associated to $\ell$ is the set of $g\in \PSL(2,\R)$ such that $g$ has a nonattracting fixed point in $\overline{\ell} \subset \Ht \cup \partial \Ht$.
+In other words, the isometries $g\in \PSL(2,\R)$ which make up the crooked plane are : \begin{itemize} \item elliptic elements centered on a point of $\ell$, \item parabolic elements with fixed point in $\partial \ell$, and \item hyperbolic elements with \emph{repelling} fixed point in $\partial \ell$. \end{itemize}

+A right $\AdS$ crooked plane based at $g\in \PSL(2,\R)$ is a left-translate of one based at the identity.
+We will say that such a crooked plane is \emph{defined by the pair} $(g,\ell)$.

+A \emph{left} $\AdS$ crooked plane is defined the same way, replacing \emph{nonattracting fixed point} by \emph{nonrepelling fixed point}.
+Since a right $\AdS$ crooked plane and a left $\AdS$ crooked plane always intersect, we will assume in what follows that all our $\AdS$ crooked planes are of the first type.